Accenture/mercury/extensions/README.md

 It is as simple as a redirection from a URL to a service route of a function.
 Supports CORS, header transformation and user-defined authentication.

-The REST automation helper applicaiton is language neutual so you can write your business logic in Java, Python or any Mercury supported language pack without any application server.
+The REST automation helper application is language neutual so you can write your business logic in Java, Python or any Mercury supported language pack without any application server.